haraldsDev/face-rec/README.md

 [✅] –– and deployed on **Heroku**: https://smart-young.herokuapp.com/

-Based on 'smart-brain' Project from "The Complete Web Developer in 2018" by Andrei Neagoie https://www.udemy.com/the-complete-web-developer-zero-to-mastery/
+Based on 'smart-brain' by Andrei Neagoie https://www.udemy.com/the-complete-web-developer-zero-to-mastery/